The Professional Writing Academy Story

 As interest in our courses began to build, so did the realisation that we couldn’t give PWA the attention it needed while working full-time in other jobs.
 Despite our faith in the company, we were both sole breadwinners with young families and it was a huge risk.
 After agonising discussions — involving plenty of gin — we decided to hold hands and leap into the unknown.

 We know that success means something different for every writer.
 That could be a traditional publishing deal for a novel.
 But it could also mean finding the courage to express something in words for the first time, or learning a skill that makes a practical difference at work.
-Among our success stories is the bestselling work of literary fiction of 2016 and the 18-year old who shared her short stories for the first time.
+Among our success stories is the bestselling work of literary fiction of 2016, the author who secured her first publishing deal at 60 and the 18-year old who shared her short stories for the first time.

 Talent and ability take many forms and we like to think we have a way to nurture both, while offering the professional approach that enables students to reach their writing goals, be that quiet personal satisfaction or worldwide acclaim.